pallene-lang/pallene-tracer/docs/IMPLEMENTATION.md

  If used against environments in such convention: `Caller enviornment -> Callee environment`, it would denote situations when any function of caller environment is calling any function from callee environment such that we were to do something with this information.
 E.g. `Lua -> C` would mean situation when any Lua function is calling any C function.
 Here the sign should be read as **_to_**, e.g. Lua to C or C to C.
  - Untracked frames are referred to frames present in Lua call-stack but absent in call-stack.
 Any mention of "**Tracked frame**" is synonymous to Lua interface frame.
 In simple terms, any Lua C call-frame traced by Pallene Tracer is a Tracked frame.
 It is untracked otherwise.
 ### 1.1 How it works
-In **`pallene-tracer`**, we have a separate call-stack maintaining only C call-frames.
+In **`pallene-tracer`**, there a separate call-stack maintaining only C call-frames.
 The call-stack is used synchronously alongside with the Lua call-stack to generate a better stack-trace consisting of both Lua and C/Pallene frame traces.

 To understand how it all fits, let's assume there is a Lua C module named `some_mod` with Pallene Tracer tracebacks enabled.
 A Lua `main.lua` script uses that module.